hharte/mm_manager/README.md

-1. Automatically generate NPA and LCD tables based on rate center and latest [information available from NANPA](https://nationalnanpa.com/reports/reports_cocodes.html).
-2. Improve modem robustness.
+1. Improve modem robustness.
-3. Port modem code to Win32 to support Windows XP/Windows 7.
+2. Port modem code to Win32 to support Windows XP/Windows 7.
-4. Lots of other things, please file bugs as you find them.
+3. Lots of other things, please file bugs as you find them.

 # References